emenendez/gpxutils/README.md

 3. Install the [USB Drive Letter Manager](http://www.uwe-sieber.de/usbdlm_e.html).

-4. Create a new text file with the following and save it as `c:\Program Files\USBDLM\USBDLM.ini`.
+4. Create a new text file with the following contents and save it as `c:\Program Files\USBDLM\USBDLM.ini`:
    ```
 [OnArrival1]
 FileExists=%drive%\Garmin\GPX